-Florence (PIN-User) has decided to build a home automation network (PIN) and has purchased a number of devices i.e. some light bulbs, power sockets, a gateway that acts as a voice assistant and door / window sensors (these are known as PIN Devices).
-The instructions on the PIN Devices indicate that the PIN Device should be no more than 100m direct line of sight from the PIN device managing the PIN however this might be affected by walls, furniture etc. To improve connectivity some PIN Devices can help extend coverage of the PIN e.g. relays (PIN Relay).
+Florence (PIN-User) has decided to build a home automation network (PIN) and has purchased a number of PIN devices i.e. some light bulbs, power sockets, a gateway that acts as a voice assistant and door / window sensors (these are known as PIN Elements).
+The instructions on the PIN Element indicate that the PIN Element should be no more than 100m direct line of sight from the PIN device managing the PIN however this might be affected by walls, furniture etc. To improve connectivity some PIN Element s can help extend coverage of the PIN e.g. relays (PIN Relay).
 The light bulbs and power sockets indicate that these devices can help extend the coverage and that the purchaser should position them around their house / condominium so that devices that cannot communicate directly with the device acting as a gateway can use multiple relays if necessary.
 PIN relays can also be daisy chained together to greatly improve coverage.
-Florence provisions her PIN Devices into the PIN Device that manages the PIN.
-Checking her APP she sees one of the PIN Devices, a door sensors, is offline.
-She moves a PIN Device that acts as a relay, smart light bulb, and then opens and closes the door and sees in real time the door sensor reports the action.
+Florence provisions her PIN Elements into the PIN Element with Management Capability.
+Checking her APP she sees one of the PIN Elements, a door sensors, is offline.
+She moves a PIN Element that acts as a relay, smart light bulb, and then opens and closes the door and sees in real time the door sensor reports the action.
 A while later her son turns the light switch off as he sees it in the wrong position.
-Later that day Florence sees the PIN Device, door sensor, offline again and finds out her son turned the light switch off.
+Later that day Florence sees the PIN Element, door sensor, offline again and finds out her son turned the light switch off.
 She decides to install a smart light switch near the door sensor to prevent that issue from occurring again.
 Florence speaks to the voice assistant that turns the light bulbs on and off in real time.
 The door sensor reports when the door is opened and closed with notifications on her smartphone in real-time.
 Later Florence install a smart door lock on the door with the door sensor.
 The door lock created a secure connection with the PIN.
 When she activates the door to open using her app she notices it takes a second before the bolt moves.

-When Florence installs a new PIN Device into the PIN the instructions indicate that the PIN Device that manages the PIN has to be within 2m so that the 2 PIN Devices can successfully communicate.
-After that a PIN device may use a PIN device that extends the PIN network coverage to successfully communicate with the PIN device that manages the PIN.
+When Florence installs a new PIN Element into the PIN the instructions indicate that the PIN Element with Management Capability has to be within 2m so that the 2 PIN Element scan successfully communicate.
+After that a PIN Element may use a PIN Element that extends the PIN network coverage to successfully communicate with the PIN Element with Management Capability.

 5.1.3.2.
 Onboarding

 When Florence first setup her PIN she had one device that was designated as a gateway UE.
 She is aware of the following capabilities of the gateway (it is in the instruction manual and available by the UI).
-Florence also configures one PIN device to be able to adds subsequent PIN Device to the PIN by scanning in a QR or bar code from the device.
+Florence also configures one PIN Element to be able to adds subsequent PIN Elementsto the PIN by scanning in a QR or bar code from the PIN Element.

 NOTE: Other methods could be possible whereby Florence needs to type in information including encryption keys.
-This could be by the authorised PIN device (e.g. smartphone) or a UI etc. on the gateway.
+This could be by the authorised PIN Element (e.g. smartphone) or a UI etc. on the gateway.

-She knows that the PIN device that needs to be added has to be within communications range of the gateway device (i.e. no relay devices can be used yet) so that it can be provisioned into the PIN.
+She knows that the PIN Element that needs to be added has to be within communications range of the gateway device (i.e. no relay devices can be used yet) so that it can be provisioned into the PIN.
 Florence is aware that she can provision devices without the gateway UE being connected to the 5G network, but if the gateway UE is connected to the 5G network it will give her the option to: